 Cherries are high in quercetin and ellagic acid, an antioxidant flavonoid shown to promote cell and tissue health.
 Cherries are also high in anthocyanins and bioflavonoids, which help reduce joint and muscle discomfort, and melatonin which helps with maintaining healthy sleep rhythms.

-Goji Berries have been scientifically linked to possessing the ability to fight negative health conditions and protect the liver from contaminates.
+Science has shown that goji berries have the ability to fight negative health conditions while protecting the liver from contaminates.

 You’ll recognize goji berries for their deep red color Deep red in color and come to appreciate them for their composition of 18 essential amino acids, 21 trace minerals, linoleic acid, selenium, germanium, more beta carotene than is found in a standard carrot, and vitamins B1, B2, B6, and E.